1997 Bethel Regional High School shooting

 The Bethel Regional High School shooting was a school shooting that occurred on February 19, 1997, at Bethel Regional High School in Bethel, Alaska.
-Two people were killed and two people were wounded by 16-year-old student Evan Ramsey.
-Ramsey is serving two 99-year prison sentences and will be eligible for parole in 2066 when he is 85.
+16-year-old student Evan Ramsey killed two people and wounded two people.

 Prior events

-Reports say in the two weeks prior to the incident, more than 15 students knew of Ramsey's intention to commit a school shooting, and two actually assisted him.
+Reports say in the two weeks before the incident, more than 15 students knew of Ramsey's intention to commit a school shooting, and two assisted him.
 One student, named James Randall, taught him how to load and fire a shotgun.
 Another student, named Matthew Charles, told him of the infamy that would come.
-Reports say that several students brought cameras to school on the day of the shooting, and that many students were watching the shooting from a library balcony overlooking the student commons area.
+Reports say that several students brought cameras to school on the day of the shooting and that many students were watching the shooting from a library balcony overlooking the student commons area.

 Shooting

-On February 19, 1997, Ramsey armed himself with a Mossberg 500 12-gauge shotgun, and arrived at Bethel Regional High School by school bus.
-He approached the student commons area, brandishing the shotgun, and shot 15-year-old Josh Palacios in the abdomen.
+On February 19, 1997, Ramsey armed himself with a Mossberg 500 12-gauge shotgun and arrived at Bethel Regional High School by school bus.
+He approached the student commons area, brandishing the shotgun, and shot 15-year-old Josh Palacios, who had argued and fought with Ramsey 2 years prior, in the abdomen.
 Palacios later died after emergency surgery.
-He then shot and injured two other students.
-Reyne Athanas, an art teacher, entered the commons area after hearing the gunshots.
+The same shotgun blast wounded two other students.
+Reyne Athanas, an art teacher, entered the commons area after hearing the gunshots, and saw Ramsey firing at the ceiling.
 Athanas said she tried and failed to convince Ramsey to surrender.
-He then entered the main lobby, where he shot principal Ron Edwards twice, killing him.
+He then entered the main lobby, where he shot principal Ron Edwards twice; in the back and shoulder, killing him.

 Ramsey then retreated to the commons area, shooting once at police.
 An officer returned fire, but Ramsey was uninjured.
 Ramsey later placed the shotgun barrel under his chin, but then reportedly said, "I don't want to die," laid the shotgun on the ground, and surrendered without further incident.